There are many epic highways in New Zealand that even without stopping are bucket list experiences. One of the best is Arthur’s Pass.

 9. Drive up to Temple Basin

-Temple Basin is the ski field located on Arthur’s Pass.
-During the winter, it’s a cool place to ski/snowboard with epic views and good runs.
+While it’s no Cardrona or Mt Hutt, Temple Basin is the local ski joint, and it’s still a cool place to ski and snowboard, with epic views and good runs.
 I myself have never skied here, but I would love to someday!
+If you’re braving Arthur’s Pass in the winter, definitely reward yourself with some fun on the slopes here.

-Season passes are really cheap and super early bird passes are only $160 NZD!
-Day passes are also only $60 on weekends and $55 on weekdays.
-Compared to ski fields in Queenstown and Wanaka, that’s super affordable!
+Being one of the less popular ski slopes (mostly due to it being a little bit out of the way), the season passes here are really cheap, and super early bird passes are only $160 NZD!
+Day passes are also only $85 NZD, and compared to ski fields in Queenstown and Wanaka, that’s super affordable.

 With that said, it’s also a summer destination.
 In fact, you can hike up to Temple Basin from the parking lot on Highway 73 around 5 kilometers (3.1 miles) from the village.
-The trail zig-zags up to the ski area and on a clear day, you can enjoy magnificent views of Mt Rolleston.
-The trail takes around 3 hours return and is considered moderate because of the steep terrain.
+The trail zigzags up to the ski area and on a clear day, you can enjoy magnificent views of Mt Rolleston.
+All in all, it’s around a 3-hour return journey and is considered moderately challenging because of the steep terrain.

 10. Explore Kura Tawhiti / Castle Hill Conservation Area

-Next up is one of the most famous places to visit on the South Island.
-Kura Tawhiti or Castel Hill Conservation Area is a unique attraction in New Zealand that everyone driving Arthur’s Pass should see.
+Next up is one of the most famous places to visit on the South Island!
+Kura Tawhiti or Castle Hill Conservation Area is a unique attraction in New Zealand that everyone driving Arthur’s Pass should see.
 Kura Tawhiti even has Topuni status!

 The rock formations at Kura Tawhiti formed many years ago and were once under the ocean.
 Over the years, limestone rocks formed and were then eroded away into the unique shapes you see today.